simplygoodwork/gw.ultimate-package/readme.md

 the front-end of our projects and is under constant development and improvement by the team at Erskine Design, who use it daily.

+For Erskine's front-end coding standards, please refer to the [wiki][].

 ## Getting started
 The package is a barebones framework to help you rapidly develop your projects.
 Create templates using the [Twig template engine][] in `/templates` as you need